 The bell tolls

 Prince (57) made Japan a major part of his quest to boost the bank’s overseas profits.
+His push for success in the world’s second-largest economy also appeared to have a personal element.

-In 2004, when Japanese regulators shut down Citigroup’s private banking business, the California native made a public bow of apology—the traditional sign of remorse used by Japanese executives.
+In 2004, when Japanese regulators shut down Citigroup’s private banking business, the California native made a public bow of apology — the traditional sign of remorse used by Japanese executives.

 ”That was by far the worst day of my life in a professional sense,” Prince recalled in a Wall Street Journal interview in July.